 Sergei Eremin is a Russian-qualified lawyer specialising in national and cross-border corporate and individual taxation.
-Sergei's experience includes tax advice, tax litigation, international tax structuring and advice on FATCA matters.
+Sergei's experience includes tax advice, tax litigation and international tax structuring.
 Sergei has significant experience in anti-corruption and anti-bribery matters, including FCPA and Bribery Act compliance and investigations.
 Also, Sergei has been involved in a number of high-profile aviation projects and frequently advises on sanctions matters.

 Sergei graduated from the Moscow State Academy of Law.
 Before joining the firm in 2007 he worked at another international law firm and a leading Russian law firm.
-Sergei has been practising law for over 14 years.
+Sergei has been practising law for over 15 years.

-109012 Moscow Ulitsa Nikolskaya 10 Russia

-Tel: +7 495 363 6500 Fax: +7 495 363 6501 oleg.konnov@hsf.com sergei.eremin@hsf.com www.herbertsmithfreehills.com
+10 Ulitsa Nikolskaya 109012 Moscow Russia Tel: +7 495 363 6500 Fax: +7 495 363 6501 oleg.konnov@hsf.com sergei.eremin@hsf.com www.herbertsmithfreehills.com an LBR business